Guided sequential ABC schemes for intractable Bayesian models: Guided sequential samplers

 with $u_j=F_j(x_j), j=1,\ldots, {d_\theta}$.
 Hence, a copula is a multivariate distribution with uniform marginals.
 Denoting by $h$, $f_j$ and $c$ the densities of the joint distribution $H$, the marginal $F_j$ and the copula $C$, respectively, we have

 where $ c(u_1,\ldots,{d_\theta})=\frac{\partial^{d_\theta}}{\partial u_1\cdots\partial u_{d_\theta}}C(U_1,\ldots,U_{d_\theta}). $ As copula families $C$, we consider the Gaussian and the $t$ copulas, corresponding on having the joint distribution $H$ to be a multivariate Gaussian and a Student's $t$, respectively.
-While the Gaussian copula is fully characterised by a correlation matrix $R$, the $t$ copulas depend on both a correlation matrix $R$ and the degrees of freedom $\nu$ (cf. Appendix \ref{appendixB}), a hyperparameter which we fix.
-Other copula families (e.g. Archimedean copulas) are available, but they do not allow for negative correlations in dimensions larger than two, so we do not consider them.
+While the Gaussian copula is fully characterised by a correlation {matrix $R$}, the $t$ copulas depend on both a correlation {matrix} $R$ and the degrees of freedom $\nu$, a hyperparameter which we fix {to five (see details in Supplementary Material {B}).} Both are members of the class of elliptical copulas, which may also be considered (\citealp{Embrechtsetal}).
+Other copula families (e.g. Archimedean copulas) are available, but they do not allow for negative correlations in dimensions larger than two.
 Vine copulas (\citealp{BedfordCooke2002}) may be used to tackle this, but they are not immediate to construct, limiting their use in this context.
-When choosing the copula and the underlying marginals, we want to preserve the mean vector $m^*$ and the covariance matrix $S^*$ of the guided SIS-ABC samplers.
-To do this, we derive the correlation matrix $R$ from the covariance matrix $S^*$, choosing the parameters of the underlying marginal distributions $F_j$ such that $\mathbb{E}[X_j]=m_j^*$ and $\textrm{Var}(X_j)=S_{jj}^{*}$.
-Hence, a $d_\theta$-dimensional parameter proposal $\theta^*\sim g_t(\theta|s_y)$ with copula $C$, marginals $F_1,\ldots, F_{d_\theta}$, mean vector $m^*$ and covariance matrix $S^*$ for SIS-ABC can be generated as follows: \begin{enumerate} \item Derive the parameters of the marginal distribution $F_j$ such that $\mathbb{E}[X_j]=m_j^*$ and $\textrm{Var}(X_j)=S^{*}_{jj}, j=1,\ldots, d_\theta$. \item Compute the correlation matrix $R=(R_{ij})_{i,j=1}^d$ from the covariance matrix $S^*=(S^*_{ij})_{i,j=1}^d$, with entries
+Notice that the correlation matrix of a multivariate distribution with a Gaussian (or t) copula with correlation parameter $R$ is, in general, not $R$, unless all marginals are normal (or t-distributions with the same degrees of freedom than the t-copula), in which case the Gaussian (or t) copula model coincides with a multivariate normal (or t) distribution.
+This is because the covariance of $(X_i,X_j)$ is not invariant for strictly monotone functions, and does, thus, depend on the underlying marginals $F_i, F_j$, see \cite{Hoeffding} and \cite{Embrechtsetal}.
+For this reason, here we consider the Kendall's $\tau$, a rank correlation which has the properties of being invariant under monotone transformation, of depending only on the copulas (\citealp{Embrechtsetal}) and of being easier to compute analytically than the Spearman's rho, another dependent measure having similar properties.
+In particular, the Kendall's $\tau$ of two random variables $X_i, X_j$ with Gaussian or $t$ copulas with correlation parameter $R_{ij}$ is given by $\tau_{ij}:=\tau(X_i,X_j)=2/{\pi}\arcsin{R_{ij}}$.
+Hence, when choosing the copula and the underlying marginals, we want to preserve the mean vector $m^*$, {the variances $S^*_{ii}, i=1,\ldots, d_\theta$ and the Kendall's tau dependencies} of the guided Gaussian SIS-ABC samplers.
+To do this, we derive the Kendall's $\tau$ dependencies from the correlation parameter $R$, derived from $S^*$, choosing the parameters of the underlying marginal distributions $F_j$ such that $\mathbb{E}[X_j]=m_j^*$ and $\textrm{Var}(X_j)=S_{jj}^{*}$.
+Hence, a $d_\theta$-dimensional parameter proposal $\theta^*\sim g_t(\theta|s_y)$ with copula $C$, marginals $F_1,\ldots, F_{d_\theta}$, mean vector $m^*$, variances $S_{ii}^*$ and Kendall's tau rank correlations $\tau_{ij}, i,j=1\ldots, d_\theta, i\neq j$ for SIS-ABC can be generated as follows: \begin{enumerate} \item Derive the parameters of the marginal distribution $F_j$ such that $\mathbb{E}[X_j]=m_j^*$ and $\textrm{Var}(X_j)=S^{*}_{jj}, j=1,\ldots, d_\theta$. \item Compute the correlation matrix $R=(R_{ij})_{i,j=1}^d$ from the covariance matrix $S^*=(S^*_{ij})_{i,j=1}^d$, with entries